 Since you already have the skills and qualifications, working as a private tutor is a natural fit.
-Plus, some online tutor platforms require prior teaching experience, which means you won’t be competing against many applicants.
+Plus, some online tutor platforms require prior teaching experience, so you won’t compete against many applicants.

 Learn more: See our roundup of the best online tutoring jobs to learn more about the most popular platforms.